Fonta1n3/FullyNoded/Readme.md

 ## Getting started

 - On your mac
-  - Download Fully Noded™️ macOS
+  - Download Fully Noded™️ macOS</br>
   [<img src="./Images/macos_badge.png" alt="download fully noded for macos" width="100"/>](./FullyNoded-v0.1.81.dmg)<br/>
   - Download Bitcoin Core [https://bitcoincore.org/en/download/](https://bitcoincore.org/en/download/)
     - Or for best security and ease of use download [GordianServer](https://github.com/Fonta1n3/GordianServer-macOS/blob/master/GordianServer-macOS-v0.1.4.dmg) which will harden your mac for best security practices and install Bitcoin Core, Tor and C-Lightning with one click.